1molehayo/nextjs-performance/README.md

 ### 2. Create Configuration File

-Create `.lighthouserc.js` in your project root with either the Option 1 or Option 2 configuration.
+Create `.lighthouserc.js` in your project root with either the Option 1 (`.lighthouserc.js`) or Option 2 (`.lighthouserc.v2.js`) configuration, remember to change the name of the file to `.lighthouserc.js` irrespective of the configuration you decide to use.

 ### 3. Update GitHub Actions Workflow

-Update your CI workflow file using the provided template in (`.github/workflows/ci-cd.yaml`) for Option 1 and (`.github/workflows/ci-cd-fixed.yaml`) for Option 2.
+Update your CI workflow file using the provided template for the option chosen in the previous step; i.e. (`.github/workflows/ci-cd.yaml`) for Option 1 and (`.github/workflows/ci-cd-fixed.yaml`) for Option 2.
+Also remember to update the local server in the workflow, currently it defaults to `http://localhost:3000`

 ### 4. Add Scripts to package.json